Dr. Ronald Krauss on LDL Cholesterol, Particle Size, Heart Disease & Atherogenic Dyslipidemia

 A group of blood tests that measures the amount of lipids (fats) in a person’s blood.
 Typical elements of a lipid panel (also known as a lipid profile) include total cholesterol, high-density lipoprotein (HDL) cholesterol, low-density lipoprotein (LDL) cholesterol, and triglyceride levels.
 Increasingly, evidence suggests that blood tests that assess predominant particle size may also be an important factor in interpreting the overall impact of HDL and LDL values.

 Large molecules consisting of a lipid and a polysaccharide with an O-antigen outer core.
 Lipopolysaccharides are found in the outer membrane of Gram-negative bacteria and elicit strong immune responses in animals.
 Also known as bacterial endotoxin.

 Lipid-protein complexes that allow fats to move through the watery environment inside and outside cells.
 Lipoproteins emulsify the lipid molecules.

-A type of white blood cell that engulfs and digests cellular debris, foreign substances, microbes, cancer cells, and oxidized LDL in a process called phagocytosis.
-Macrophages become known as foam cells after phagocytizing oxidized LDL.
+A type of white blood cell.
+Macrophages engulf and digest cellular debris, foreign substances, microbes, cancer cells, and oxidized LDL in a process called phagocytosis.
+After phagocytizing oxidized LDL, macrophages are referred to as foam cells.

 The observable physical characteristics of an organism.
 Phenotype traits include height, weight, metabolic profile, and disease state.
 An individual’s phenotype is determined by both genetic and environmental factors.